isabella232/asset-compute.en/help/best-practices.md

 * Indentation of YAML file is incorrect.
 Link to the sample YAML file.
 * When setting the Journal for the first time, it may fail with a 500 error code.
 Re-run the Journal setup to complete the setup.

-## Minimal Docker image {#minimal-docker-image}

-If you have to build a custom docker image you may need to install files into the image that are only needed during the build process.
-Be sure that these extra files are not included in the final docker image.
-For instance, you can use multistage builds to have a minimal final image.
-Doing so will cause the image to be larger than necessary and slow down the start up time.
-Usually Docker images are based on a Linux operating system (e.g. CentOS).

 ## Single focused {#single-focused}

-For custom container workers, they should only wrap a single tool if that's enough for the action(s) using it.
-Warm containers in OpenWhisk are never reused for another action, so there is no benefit.
-Images and containers would get too large, maintenance and testing becomes hard due to the unnecessary coupling (e.g. updating to a new version).
-This is ok however, if the action requires calling both tools in succession for example, and it would be inefficient having to copy the intermediate result (binary) from one worker to the next, via binary cloud storage as indirection.
+Workers should only wdo a single action.
+Warm containers in OpenWhisk are never reused for another action, so there is no benefit of having workers doing multiple actions.

-## CLI app or server {#cli-app-or-server}

-The simplest is often to wrap an existing command line app as a Docker container, and a small action that invokes the app and passes the rendition parameters from the request to the corresponding CLI arguments, to generate a desired rendition.

-It is also possible to wrap a web server in a container and call it via localhost from the action, either streaming the response into a file or exchange through the common file system (really depends on the server).
-Just make sure it is not using the port 8080, as that's already reserved for the OpenWhisk runtime server that needs to run on each container.

 ## Startup time {#startup-time}

-A command line app can occur startup cost for every single invocation of the worker (action).
-Sometimes this can be pretty high, for example if the app needs to initialize libraries or some database.
+Costs for worker startup can be pretty high, for example if the app needs to initialize libraries or some database.
 But even if it's a small amount, it affects the overall throughput and the performance of a hot container.

 In this case it is useful to have a web server or daemon approach, communicating through HTTP, TCP or sockets with a service that runs in the background and only starts once, when the container starts.

-## Support multiple renditions at once {#support-multiple-renditions-at-once}

-A worker in Asset Compute Service may create multiple renditions at once, from the same source file.
-In this case it’s good if the CLI app can do all renditions at once, to not occur the source file load time (etc.) for each rendition.

-This might not be possible for an existing CLI tool that cannot be changed easily.
-But if you provide the CLI tool or can contribute to it, then it makes sense to support CLI arguments that support generating N renditions with different options.

 ## Security {#security}